krasserm/krasserm.github.io/resume.md

 - Architecture and design consulting for an online sports betting web application with an event sourcing and event stream processing architecture.
 - Usage of Eventuate as technical basis for the web application backend.
-Development of data analytics extensions for Eventuate.
+Development of streaming data analytics extensions for Eventuate.

 ### 10.2013 – 02.2014, Freelance software engineer